jeongj99/resource-wall-app/README.md

 # Resource Wall App

-Resource is a pinterest like application that allows you to create resources, save resources eithir individually or in folders, and share resources with friends.
+Resource is a pinterest like application that allows you to create resources, save resources either individually or in folders, and share resources with friends.
 Functionality for commenting and rating resources is also included!

 ## Final Product Screenshots